grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "Ya fuck yourself and your fucking proper procedures.
 I'm talking about my fucking life you fucking swollen and carbuncled head of a syphilitic cock."
 Chips raised the pipe and pointed it at Percy.

 Percy didn't even look at Chips, instead keeping her eyes on the depth gauge that was steadily showing the boat coming shallower.
-"Put the fucking pipe down Chips."
+"Put that pipe down Chips."

 Chips snapped.
 She rushed at Percy taking the piece of pipe in a long swinging arc across the control room, just missing Hemi's head but connecting with Captain Percy's stomach.
-She doubled over immediately and fell to the cold metal of the deck.
+Percy doubled over immediately and fell to the cold metal of the deck.

-Hemi was out of his seat a second later, and had Chips' forearms taut in his huge fists, like bracing on the cables of some massive suspension bridge.
+Hemi was out of his seat a second later, and had Chips' forearms taut in his huge fists, like bracing on the cables of a massive suspension bridge.

 Percy was not down long.
 She got up to one knee before she fired Chips.
 "You're off the boat," Percy said quietly between gasping breaths.
 "We get to a port, you take your gear with you when you get off, and never again befoul my boat with your black fungal attitude."